-Jackie L. Halstead, Ph.D., LMFT, is the founder and CEO of Selah.
-She has been a therapist for thirty years, specializing in clergy and their families.
+Jackie L. Halstead, Ph.D., LMFT, MDiv is the founder and CEO of Selah.
+She has been a therapist for thirty-five years, specializing in clergy and their families and a spiritual director for twenty years.
 Dr. Halstead has two certificates from Shalem Institute for Spiritual Formation in Leading Contemplative Prayer Groups and Retreats and in Spiritual Guidance.
 She has been speaking, teaching, and leading retreats on spiritual formation, contemplative prayer, relational and mental health issues for the past twenty years at the national and international levels.
-Dr. Halstead will be involved in the areas of spiritual formation, relationship enhancement, and emotional/psychological education.
+She is the author of Leaning into God’s embrace: A Guidebook for contemplative prayer published by Leafwood Press.

-Benjamin Berry, MA, is one of our instructors.
+Benjamin Berry, MA, is one of our course instructors.
 He spent nearly a decade as a missionary in Japan.
 While in the middle of his missionary career, he earned a Masters in Missions from Abilene Christian University and Ben’s interest in spiritual direction and the contemplative life began to deepen.
 He was ordained as a spiritual director through the Institute for Christian Spirituality’s 15 month program.
 Both in Japan, and in Nebraska where he, his wife, Erica, and their son, Beckett, currently live, Ben has offered spiritual direction, led contemplative retreats, hosted weekly guided meditations, and taught about contemplative practices in his local church.

-Susan Ernst is one of our instructors.
+Susan Ernst is one of our course instructors.
 She is an artist, horticulturist, naturalist, wife, and mother.
-Believing that “beauty will save the world”, she is studying the connection between art, nature and spiritual formation at Yale Divinity school.
-Susan has facilitated art, nature and SoulCollage® workshops and one-day retreats which connect participants to God through these experiences.
-She has an AAS Ornamental Horticulture, a BS Studio Art fromSouthern Connecticut State University, and is working on an MA in Religion from Yale Divinity School.
-Susan lives with her husband in Stratford, CT.
+Believing that “beauty will save the world”, she studies the connection between art, nature and spiritual formation at Yale Divinity school.
+She has facilitated art, nature and SoulCollage® workshops and one-day retreats which connect participants to God through these experiences.
+She has an AAS Ornamental Horticulture, a BS Studio Art from Southern Connecticut State University, and is currently working on an MA in Religion from Yale Divinity School.
+She resides in Stratford, CT with her husband.

-Gary Holloway, Ph.D. is one of our instructors and is the Executive Director of the World Convention..
+Gary Holloway, Ph.D. is one of our course instructors and is the Executive Director of the World Convention..
 Holding degrees from Freed-Hardeman, Harding, The University of Texas, and Emory University, he has written or edited twenty-nine books, including A Month with Jesus from Leafwood Press as well as several volumes in the Meditative Commentary Series, also from Leafwood.
 He is married to Deb Rogers Holloway.

 Jason Wain is our videographer.
 A professional videographer, Jason is located in Nashville and works both nationally and internationally.
 He specializes in drone work as well as still and video shots.
 His experience includes work for churches, mission efforts, cities, and businesses.
 In addition, he is an accomplished singer/songwriter.
 View a sample of his video work and music here.
 Jason is from Oregon, but has lived in Nashville for the past ten years.

+David Wray, DRE, is one of our course instructors and is a congregational leader for a church in Abilene, Texas.
+He served for 20 years in congregational staff ministry before transitioning to teaching and administering in the College of Biblical Studies at Abilene Christian University.
 At the University David researched and taught graduate courses in Christian Spiritual Formation and practical theology.
 While teaching in higher education he led spiritual life retreats and presented seminars in Spiritual Formation and ministerial care in congregations in the States and internationally.
 After retiring from ACU, David continues to serve as an interim director of some university programs.
 David and his wife Jeanne celebrate 50 years of marriage next year, and they have two children and four grandchildren.